Jonny Clayton

-Jonny Clayton (born 4 October 1974) is a Welsh professional darts player who plays in Professional Darts Corporation (PDC) Events.
-Nicknamed The Ferret, he was half of the Welsh team that won the 2020 PDC World Cup of Darts before winning his first televised singles title, the 2021 Masters, which would lead him to qualifying for the 2021 Premier League Darts, which he would go on to win as well.
-He subsequently won his first ranked televised title at the 2021 World Grand Prix.
+Jonny Clayton (born 4 October 1974) is a Welsh professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number five.
+Nicknamed "the Ferret", he won four PDC major singles titles in 2021: the Masters, Premier League, World Series Finals and World Grand Prix.
+He has also won the PDC World Cup of Darts on two occasions in 2020 and 2023, representing Wales alongside Gerwyn Price.
+He has won a total of 17 PDC titles in his professional career.

+He has finished as runner-up at the 2017 Players Championship Finals, 2023 World Matchplay and the 2025 World Masters.
+He is a one-time World Championship quarter-finalist, reaching the last eight at the 2023 PDC World Championship.

 Career

 2015

-Clayton joined the PDC Pro Tour in 2015 after winning a Tour Card on the final day of Qualifying School against Jake Strong in a 6-0 whitewash, a result that "Strongy" seems to replicate on many occasions.
+Clayton joined the PDC Pro Tour in 2015 after winning a Tour Card on the final day of Qualifying School.
 His first quarter-final came at the sixth Players Championship event and he lost 6–1 to Benito van de Pas.

 Clayton qualified for the Grand Slam of Darts later that year, but despite winning his opening match against Terry Jenkins, he went on to finish bottom of his group.